 Lorrie ends off the Q&A with some things to keep in mind while you form your healthy eating goals.
 “Make your goal around a behaviour, not weight”, Lorrie states.
 She explains that “weight’s not a behaviour, weight is an end result that might happen.”
 When you think about your goals, it’s important to focus on healthy eating goals, not numbers on a scale.
 From a dietitian’s view, it’s all about small changes you can maintain and using healthy living strategies each day.

-Lorrie Chow is a Registered Dietitian who works at BC Children’s Hospital with the Mental Health Metabolic Program.
+Lorrie Chow is a Registered Dietitian who works at BC Children’s Hospital.

 Find out more about Foundry.